 - I declutter twice a year and let go of things that I no longer use or need.

 On my Green Nun path I view gratitude as an essential vitamin to a devotional life.
 I show my appreciation for my life, no matter its exact form, speed, or measure of experienced success.
 I open my arms for whatever the gods provide me with.
-I walk the world in awe, curiousity, with a sense of humour, and offer my gratitude to the universe.
+I walk the world in awe, with curiosity and a sense of humour, offering my gratitude to the universe.

 - I live with gratitude in my heart for anything that happens to me during this lifetime.